thashin04/thashin04/README.md

 ## About Me

-Hi, I'm Thashin, a frontend developer and UX/UI designer passionate about accessibility and design!
+Hi, I'm Thashin, UX/UI designer and frontend developer passionate about accessibility and design!

 ## Current Focus

-- Working on **Revamping my portfolio**
+- Working on **nothing currently**
-- Learning full-stack development

 ## Get in Touch